 sip:+13035551212@example.operator.com;user=phone

+It should be noted that not all URIs contained in messages crossing the IPNNI are addressed to users.
+For example messages meant to invoke special services to which N11 codes are assigned in the NANP, will carry the N11 code in the user part of the Request-URI; and MAY utilize the user=dialstring parameter as specified in RFC-4967.

 Identifying the Called User

-When sending a dialog-initiating request to a peer Carrier network, SIP entities involved in session peering MUST:
+When sending a dialog-initiating or standalone request to a peer Carrier network, SIP entities involved in session peering MUST:

-Identify the called user in the Request-URI of the request, and
+Identify the called user or service in the Request-URI of the request, and

-Identify the called user using the telephone-subscriber syntax form of the SIP URI as described above in Section 6.2.
+Identify the called user or service using a SIP URI as described above in Section 6.2.

 In addition, if Local Number Portability (LNP) information for the called number was obtained, then SIP entities involved in session peering MUST:

-include the LNP data in SIP URI in the Request-URI using the Tel URI "npdi" and "rn" parameters as defined in [RFC 4694], and
+Indicate that the called number was portability corrected using the Tel URI "npdi" parameter in the Request-URI as defined in [RFC 4694], and

-if the called number is ported, identify the routing number using the global form of the "rn" parameter, which is indicated by a leading "+" character followed by the country-code followed by the national number (e.g., "rn=+16132220000").
+if the called number is ported, identify the routing number in the Request-URI using the global form of the "rn" parameter, which is indicated by a leading "+" character followed by the country-code followed by the national number (e.g., "rn=+16132220000").

-On receiving a dialog-initiating request from a peer Carrier network, SIP entities involved in session peering MUST:
+On receiving a dialog-initiating or standalone request from a peer Carrier network, SIP entities involved in session peering MUST:

-identify the called user based on the contents in the Request-URI, where the Request-URI contains a SIP URI as described in Section 5.2.362;
+identify the called user or service based on the contents in the Request-URI, where the Request-URI contains a SIP URI as described in Section 5.2.3;

-obtain the LNP data for the called number based on the presence and contents of the "npdi" and "rn" Tel URI parameters contained in the SIP URI in the Request-URI as defined in [RFC 4694].
+Obtain the LNP data for the called number based on the presence and contents of the "npdi" and "rn" Tel URI parameters contained in the SIP URI in the Request-URI as defined in [RFC 4694].

 Table 5.1 summarizes the called user identity that MUST be supported at the peering interface.